kshootmania/ksm-chart-format/kson_format.md

         - Envelope value of the cutoff frequency
         - Linear transition of the `env` value is translated into a log scale transition when used.
     - `lo_freq` (freq, default:??? `/*FIXME*/`)
-        - Cutoff frequency when the value of `env` is 0.0
+        - Cutoff frequency when `env` is 0.0
     - `hi_freq` (freq, default:??? `/*FIXME*/`)
-        - Cutoff frequency when the value of `env` is 1.0
+        - Cutoff frequency when `env` is 1.0
     - `q` (float, default:??? `/*FIXME*/`)
         - Q value of the filter
     - `mix` (rate, default:`0%>100%`)